Contents

 A premium bond is a fixed-income security that trades at a price higher than its face value.
-This occurs when the bond’s coupon rate, or the interest rate it pays, is higher than the current prevailing interest rates in the market.
-In essence, investors are willing to pay more for a bond that offers a higher yield than what’s currently available.
+This occurs when the bond’s coupon rate, or the interest rate it pays, is higher than the current market interest rate.
+In essence, investors are willing to pay more for a bond that offers a higher yield than currently available.

 Why do bonds trade at a premium?